Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 Baranets said that since the creators of the Bulava initially went on an adventure, trying to unify the Topol land complex to the sea-launched missile system, problems began immediately with the rocket.
 The reason for this, in his opinion, was the constructive flaws, which were aggravated by the "human factor".
 However, Chief of the General Staff Nikolai Makarov, giving comments about the failures with the launch last weekend, referred to the “human factor”.
 He said that, to a greater extent, the reasons for the failed missile tests "were in the human factor, where a person did his work unprofessionally."

-As a result, the Bulava missile was not properly developed, and now, according to a military expert, it can “fly to the wrong place or not fly at all.”
-Baranets with bitter irony remarked that the Russian fleet would fear the Bulava more than the foreign one.
+As a result, the Bulava missile was never properly developed, and now, according to the military expert, it may “fly in the wrong direction or not fly at all.”
+Baranets noted with bitter irony that the Russian fleet will be more afraid of the Bulava than a foreign one.

 Recall that the tests of the Bulava missile system, developed by scientists of the Moscow Institute of Thermal Engineering, began in the 2004 year and for a long time were unsuccessful.
 The rocket was launched from the submarines "Yuri Dolgoruky" and "Dmitry Donskoy" - from the underwater and surface position.
 After the fifth unsuccessful launch, during which the rocket self-destructed in the twentieth second of the flight, Yuri Solomonov, who had previously been the director and general designer of the institute developer, resigned.